nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 Examples:
 * `list` followed by `rdelete c/2 r/1` deletes the 1st rental information from the 2nd client in the address book.
 * `find Betsy` followed by `rdelete c/1 r/2` deletes the 2nd rental information from the 1st client in the results of the `find` command.

+### Sorting all entries : `sort`

+Sorts all entries from the address book according to name in alphabetical order.

+Format: `sort`

 ### Clearing all entries : `clear`